peteroupc/html3dutil/doc/Surface.md

     <caption> The following code is a very simple surface evaluator object.
     var evaluator = new Surface({
     "evaluate":function(u, v) {
-    // Take the U parameter as the X coordinate,
+    // Take the U parameter as the x-coordinate,
-    // the V parameter as the Y coordinate, and 0 as
+    // the V parameter as the y-coordinate, and 0 as
-    // the Z coordinate.
+    // the z-coordinate.
     return [u, v, 0];
     }
     });